 It’s now permanently docked of course, on beautiful grounds just around 7 ½ miles northwest of downtown, or roughly a 12 to 20 minute drive.

-The 62,000 square foot casino has around 1,500 slot machines, and 30-plus table games.
-Attached to the casino is a 258 room hotel, spa, along with five restaurants.
+The 62,000 square foot casino has around 1,500 slot machines, and 37 table games.
+Attached to the casino is a 258 room hotel, spa, along with five restaurants, including a buffet.

 777 N.W.
 Argosy Casino Parkway

 Part of the Caesars Entertainment chain of hotel/casinos, this resort is the second busiest casino in the area, and located 6 ½ miles northwest of downtown.
 It’s normally just a 10 to 20 minute drive.